-• "Clean up" button: This button provides the following two commands for deleting backups:
+"Cleanup" button: This button provides two options for deleting file backups:

-Delete orphaned file versions removes all file backups where the corresponding original document no longer exists.
+Delete orphaned file versions removes all BasicMaker backups for which the corresponding original document no longer exists.

-Delete file versions of all documents removes all file backups in the folder for file versions.
+Delete file versions of all documents removes all BasicMaker backups.

-If saving of backup copies has been enabled, you can open the version manager with the command File | Versions.
-There, all available backups of the currently opened script are listed clearly and you can return to a previous file version.
+If the saving of backup copies has been activated, you can open the version manager with the File | Versions command.
+All available backups of the currently open script are clearly listed here and you can return to a previous file version.